markwolfeman/ist653/syllabus.markdown

 # Units

-The first unit of class will begin **Tuesday, May 27th.** Each subsequent unit will be started on the date following the unit number.
-Each unit of course materials will be released at least three days in advance of the date on the schedule.
+The first unit of class will begin **Tuesday, May 27th.** While the majority of the course content is released from the outset, I do release exercises and homeworks timed with the course content for that Unit.
 The due date and time for each homework will be stated when released.
+For class discussion and pacing of the course, it's important that we as a class do one unit at a time.

 # Computer